SabaJazi/GithubInfo/README.md

  git log
 they will be listed as reversed chronological order.(the lasred will be shown first) the commits are known to git with a unique hash.
 So we can copy the hash of the commit we want to go back to and use git reset with that.
+## git diff branch-name
+to show the differences between what is in the branch and what you have changed.

+## git fetch
+to see the latest update on remote repository.
+It shows 1 to last commit id to the last commit id change and the branch it was done. if the last commit id in fetch is not the last id in git log output, then it means the remote repository is some commits ahead of local.